peterhanania/becoming-a-discord-bot-developer/README.md

 **3-** **Pick the right IDE**.
 If you're with a team, make sure they use the same IDE.
 If you're alone, pick a IDE that you like the most.

 **4-** **Writing Fast Code.** How do I write fast code?
-First Cache Settings that you will require in the `interactionCreate event`.
+First Cache Settings that may slow down your bot.
+Usually events like the `interactionCreate event`.
 Let's say every time a user requests a slash command, you will need to check if the user is in a guild that has existing data in the database.
 If you're actually going to request data from the database its gonna be much slower than caching.
 Caching is basically storing some data in the memory.
 You can cache with maps, discord collections, or Redis.

 As an example;
 ```js